eXascaleInfolab/PyExPool/README.md

 		Should be reseted to True on resuse after the termination.
 		NOTE: should be reseted to True if the execution pool is reused after the joining or termination.
+	failures: [JobInfo]  - failed (terminated or crashed) jobs with timestamps.
+		NOTE: failures contain both terminated, crashed jobs that jobs completed with non-zero return code excluding the jobs terminated by timeout that have set .restartonto (will be restarted)
+	tasks: set(Task)  - tasks associated with the sheduled jobs
 	"""

 	execute(job, concur=True):
 		"""Schedule the job for the execution

-		job  - the job to be executed, instance of Job concur  - concurrent execution or wait till the job execution completion
+		job: Job  - the job to be executed, instance of Job
+		concur: bool  - concurrent execution or wait until execution completed
-		  NOTE: concurrent tasks are started at once return  - 0 on successful execution, process return code otherwise
+			 NOTE: concurrent tasks are started at once return int  - 0 on successful execution, process return code otherwise
 		"""

 	join(timeout=0):
 		"""Execution cycle

-		timeout  - execution timeout in seconds before the workers termination, >= 0.
+		timeout: int  - execution timeout in seconds before the workers termination, >= 0.
-			0 means absence of the timeout.
-The time is measured SINCE the first job was scheduled UNTIL the completion of all scheduled jobs. return  - True on graceful completion, False on termination by the specified timeout
+			0 means unlimited time.
+The time is measured SINCE the first job was scheduled UNTIL the completion of all scheduled jobs. return bool  - True on graceful completion, Flase on termination by the specified constrainets (timeout, memory limit, etc.)
+		"""

+	clear():
+		"""Clear execution pool to reuse it

+		Raises:
+			ValueError: attempt to clear a terminating execution pool
 		"""

 	__del__():